Appointment of Church of England bishops: Future possibilities

 In July 2007, shortly after taking office as Prime Minister, Gordon Brown released a green paper outlining several proposed reforms of the Prime Minister's ability to exercise traditional Royal Prerogative powers.
 Among these were several which could affect Church of England appointments, including those of diocesan bishops.
 The proposed scheme would see (in future) a single name emerge from the Crown Nominations Commission, rather than two, which the Prime Minister would simply pass along to the King.
 Furthermore, the role of the Prime Minister's appointments secretary would be reduced or even eliminated.
 It was agreed that from 2007 the first-named candidate would be selected by the prime minister, unless a change in circumstances meant that candidate could no longer accept the post.

+In 2025, the Crown Nominations Commission votes on a name; if two-thirds of the commission agrees, the name is sent to the Prime Minister, who submits it to the King for approval.